rywible/wrela6/docs/design/semantic-surface-checking-design.md

 attempt, and fact-origin IDs.
 Monomorphization later instantiates those IDs for the closed image.
 Layout adds representation facts for validated buffers and ABI-sensitive calls.
 Proof MIR proves the path-sensitive obligations.

+Validated-buffer layout field syntax uses contextual wire-endian markers in type position, for example `size: le U16 @ 0` or `ethertype: be U16 @ 12`.
+Semantic surface checking normalizes those markers into checked wire scalar encodings, rejects multi-byte integer layout fields that omit them, and rejects markers on single-byte or opaque byte fields where byte order has no meaning.
+It also records finite integer ranges for checked integer, boolean, and enum values that can feed validated-buffer layout arithmetic.
+Later phases consume the checked encoding and ranges; they must not infer byte order from target endianness or invent range bounds.

 The checker must not erase proof-relevant language constructs into ordinary calls, fields, or booleans.
 For example, a certified platform function is not